icopy-site/awesome-cn/docs/awesome/awesome-ansible.md

 - [ansible-roster](https://gitlab.com/jlecomte/ansible/ansible-roster) - Ansible Roster inventory plugin to generate inventory from a host oriented yaml file.
 Supports ranges, regex hostnames, file inclusions, and variable merging.
 - [Monkeyble](https://hewlettpackard.github.io/monkeyble/) - A callback plugin that allow to execute end-to-end tests on playbooks with a Pythonic testing and CI/CD approach to detect regressions.
 - [aar-doc - Automated Ansible Role Documentation](https://github.com/telekom-mms/Automated-Ansible-Role-Documentation) - Generate documentation automatically from an Ansible role's metadata.
-- [antsichaut](https://github.com/ansible-community/antsichaut) - automate the filling of a changelog.yaml used by antsibull-changelog.
+- [antsichaut](https://github.com/ansible-community/antsichaut) - Automate the filling of a changelog.yaml used by antsibull-changelog.

 ## Blog posts and opinions